Quick Answer: What Should A GCP Migration Checklist Include?

 | Security | What identities, secrets, network exposure, compliance controls, and audit evidence apply? | IAM map, secret inventory, compliance checklist, vulnerability findings. |

 Score workloads as rehost, replatform, refactor, replace, retire, or retain.
 If the application itself needs dependency cleanup, use application migration services planning before trying to solve everything inside the cloud landing zone.
+The Legacy Software Modernization Scorecard is useful when leaders need a fast way to separate lift-and-shift candidates from refactor or retirement candidates.

 2. Design The Landing Zone Before Workloads Move